mehulagg/gitlab/doc/ci/pipelines/schedules.md

 scheduled (or the opposite), use
 [only and except](../yaml/README.md#onlyexcept-basic) configuration keywords.

-In the example below, `make world` will be run when the pipeline run was scheduled, and `make build` otherwise.
+In the example below `make world` runs in scheduled pipelines, and `make build` runs in pipelines that are not scheduled:

 ```yaml
 job:on-schedule: